 Eric J. Forman, MD, FACOG, BEST Trial Investigator

-In 2013 RMANJ donated SelectCCS to the Foundation for the Assessment and Enhancement of Embryonic Competence (FAEEC), a non-profit organization dedicated to improving outcomes and advancing knowledge in the areas of research, diagnosis, and education.
-SelectCCS is owned and operated by the Foundation for the Assessment and Enhancement of Embryonic Competence (www.faeec.org).
+In 2013 RMANJ donated SelectCCS to the Foundation for Embryonic Competence (FEC), a non-profit organization dedicated to improving outcomes and advancing knowledge in the areas of research, diagnosis, and education.
+SelectCCS is owned and operated by the Foundation for Embryonic Competence (www.feclabs.org).

 1. Scott RT, Jr., Upham K, Forman E, Hong K, Scott K, Taylor D, Tao X, Treff NR.
 Blastocyst biopsy with comprehensive chromosome screening and fresh embryo transfer significantly increases in vitro fertilitzation implantation and delivery rates; a randomized controlled trial.
 Fertil Steril 2013.
 In Press.